rdwrome/rdwrstrudelworkshop/README.md

 ## words to live by
 - amplitude: strength of a sound wave (i.e. "loudness")
-- pitch: fundamental frequency of a periodic sound wave (i.e. what you sing when you're trying to sing with something)
+- pitch: lowest frequency of a complex, periodic sound wave (i.e. what you sing when you're trying to sing "with" something)
-- timbre: frequencies above the fundamental in a complex sound wave (i.e. how you can tell your voice is different than the thing you're trying to sing with)
+- timbre: higher frequencies in a complex, periodic sound wave (i.e. how you can tell your voice is different than the thing you're trying to sing with)
+- synthesis = process of making something 'synthetic' (human-made) with a 'synthesizer'
+- sequence = a repeating pattern where order matters (typically they're 8 or 16 steps against a computer clock)
-- synthesis source: a sound you're changing
+- source: a synthesized sound or sequence you are going to change into something else
-- synthesis modifier: something you're using to change a sound
+- modifier: something you're using to change the amplitude, pitch, or timbre of synthesized sound or a pattern
-- synthesis patch: how parts of a synthesizer are connected (typically used to describe a timbre or sequence, see below)
+- patch: how parts of a synthesizer are connected in terms of source and modifiers
-- synthesis sequence: a pattern of source or modifier information (typically they're 8 or 18 steps against a computer clock)

 ## Strudel is based on [TidalCycles](https://tidalcycles.org/)
 - [Everything is pattern-based](https://tidalcycles.org/docs/reference/cycles)